Bureau of Reclamation Critical Infrastructure Exercise Program

-ORISE plans full-scale exercises to test security at major U.S. Bureau of Reclamation dams
+ORISE plans full-scale exercises to test security at major dams across the western United States

 ORISE has served as lead exercise planner for the U.S. Department of the Interior, Bureau of Reclamation’s Critical Infrastructure Exercise Program since its inception in 2003.
 Six of the dams operated by BOR are designated as National Critical Infrastructure facilities: Flaming Gorge, Folsom, Glen Canyon, Grand Coulee, Hoover and Shasta.
 The program helps BOR answer an important question—are these massive dams secure in the event of a terrorist attack?